 • Has a support group

 Vision: This is mentioned in the above list, but it is so vital it needs to be mentioned again.
 No one works well without an overreaching objective.
 We work towards goals, what we do has to have some point or we won't do it.
 It is hard-wired into our system, humans move to goals.
 The ones that didn't had their genes removed from the pool.
-Some of the most horrible people on earth managed to convince other people to join them to achieve their goals.
+Even some of the most horrible people throughout history managed to convince other people to join them to achieve their goals.
 The way they did that was that they had a clear vision of what they wanted, belief in the ability to get it, and a plan.
 Don't be a horrible person, but it is vision that will get people to join you.
 Know what you are going for and communicate it as often as possible.
 Everything you do for your company is done to serve that vision.
 Communicate work and objectives in terms of that vision, in terms of the goals.

 Standards: If you haven't set the standard, you don't have a standard.
 I just went to a talk in Calgary called 'Brands we Love' put on by the Calgary Chamber of Commerce with owners from three Calgary retail brands (espy, Cococo, Crave) which have truly taken off.
 If there is one thing that they all had in common it was Quality with a capital Q. Each one of them talked about standards they believed in and how those standards set them apart from the competition, and it's true.
 Each of those Brands already stood out in my mind because of those standards.
 I know what I am getting from each of them and it is high quality.
 Make your standards as high as possible, people work far better when they know that the work they do is way above average.